 | Standing | Clinch | Ground | Self defence | Partner drills | Solo forms |

-| Combos | Judo set 4 | Guard submissions | Random attacks | Side to side ground drill | |
+| Combinations | Judo throws set 4 | Guard submissions | Random attacks | Side to side ground drill | Heian yondan |

-| Counters | Shoots & defences | Back control | Multiple attackers | Defence drill 5 | Heian godan |
+| Counters | Shoots & defences | Back control | Multiple attackers | ||

-| Catching kicks | Strike & throw combos | Mount control | Stick attacks & defence | Knee and elbow drill |
+| Catching kicks | Strike & throw combinations | Mount control | Stick attacks & defence | Defence drill 3 (blocks and counters) | Heian godan |

 Stripe 1